Health Resources

 What is Hand, Foot and Mouth Disease

-Hand, Foot and Mouth Disease (HFMD) is a viral infection characterised by ulcers in the mouth and rashes on the hands and feet.
-The ulcers may be painful.
+Hand, Foot and Mouth Disease (HFMD) is an infection caused by a virus called enterovirus.
+It is characterised by fever, ulcers in the mouth, and rashes on the hands and feet.

 Signs and Symptoms of Hand, Foot and Mouth Disease